bigcode-project/bigcode-analysis/data_analysis/near_dedublication_toolkit/README.md

 - `[step_number]_*.child.yaml` contains resources of a worker node if a step is a Dask cluster step

  ### 1 step
-Computes min hashes for all data and stores them to files.
+Compute min hashes for all data and stores them to files.
 Runs as Dask cluster on toolkit.
 ```
 make text2code_dataset/dataset/postprocessing/near_dedup/1_get_min_hashes.run-slim-dask MORE_JOB_ARGS="--data snow.code_llm.data:/data"
 ```